yanhd2019/Final_Project/README.md

 Here are some known problems and limitations of the project that we strive to resolve in future implementations:

 Econimate currently faces a notable limitation in its extended time required for video generation, taking 4 or 7minutes due to local model execution variations in user computing power.
 To address this, a migration to a cloud server is planned to enhance computing capabilityies and ensure quicker and more consistent video generation.
-It will allow Econimate to accomodate multiple simulateneous users as well.
+It will also allow Econimate to accomodate multiple simulateneous users as well.

 Future plans involve transforming Econimate into a mobile Application for broader accessibility, expanding its scope to cover various subjects, and enabling multilingual support for a more diverse user base.

 <!-- ROADMAP -->
 ## Roadmap

- Stage 1:
+At present, we've set up a process where you can ask your economics questions from our website which runs on a local environment.
+In response, you'll receive a video providing answers, which will be displayed directly on the website.
+You can check out the steps Econimate have followed in the diagram below, and you can access the code to see how it all works.
 <p align="center">
   <img src="/roadmap.png">
 </p>

-At present, we've set up a process where you can ask your economics questions from our webstie which runs on a local environment.
-In response, you'll receive a video prociding answers, which will be displayed directly on the website.
-You can check out the steps Econimate have followed in the diagram above, and you can access the code to see how it all works.

 This is the steps we've followed to develop the website: